 Go wild with furniture

 Sofas are useful but not very pretty.
 If you want to take a different route with your furniture, take Adam Rolston’s advice and invest in unique chairs.
 Opt for something sculptural and with tons of personality.
 Expensive lounge chairs will require some money, but they will hold their value and aesthetic appeal much better than a sofa.
+Also don’t forget, every celebrity values privacy.
+Find some roller blinds online for that extra touch.

 Seek inspiration in nature